jamesrowe1/code_quiz/README.md

 ## Getting Started

 Begin by selecting a difficulty.
 The higher the difficulty, the more questions you must answer in the same amount of time.
+If you decide the background music is not for you, press the "Pause Music" button once it starts playing.
+If you prefer no music, please turn your volume off.

 ## Prerequisites